Home

 One pathology, one treatment

 People also seem to have trouble grappling with root causes.
-They may point to a sign or symptom of disease: low blood pressure, elevated cholesterol, trouble sleeping, low levels of a hormone, etc., and conclude that a certain factor causes the disease.
+They may point to a sign or symptom of disease: low blood pressure, elevated cholesterol, anemia, trouble sleeping, low levels of a hormone, etc., and conclude that a certain factor causes the disease.
 The problem with this line of thinking is that the disease does not go away when that factor is remedied–when medications are used to increase cholesterol or medications are used to decrease blood pressure.
-On the other hand, patients who take regular doses of olmesartan (Benicar)Medication taken regularly by patients on the Marshall Protocol for its ability to activate the Vitamin D Receptor. and pulsed, low doses of antibiotics do see improvement in their underlying disease.
+On the other hand, patients who take regular frequent doses of olmesartan (Benicar)Medication taken regularly by patients on the Marshall Protocol for its ability to activate the Vitamin D Receptor. and in some cases, pulsed low doses of antibiotics do see improvement in their underlying disease.

 Evaluating the Marshall Protocol